2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 Below are the important factors for determining if an asteroid is accessible and a good target:

-1. Delta-V: Delta V, also known as the “speed limit of space” is an important factor to consider. deally we will look for asteroids with a low Delta-V, less than about 5 km/s.
+1. Delta-V: Delta V, also known as the “speed limit of space” is an important factor to consider.
+Ideally we will look for asteroids with a low Delta-V, less than about 5 km/s.
 Thus less is fuel needed to rendezvous with the asteroid.
 2. Spin rate: Asteroids with a slower rotation are vastly preferred.
 Although there are not many that are considered large enough for our target list that also spin quickly.
 3. Size: Typically larger asteroids of around 300 meters across are ideal to ensure that the mission will produce enough resources to be worth the cost of the mission.
 4. Orbit: The asteroid must have an orbit that takes it near the Earth/moon often and with a low inclination to the plane.